AGCCS/AGCCS-CTRL22/arduino/ctrl22one/README.md

 ## Remote Control via MQTT

 To configure the details of the external broker and a root topic `^TOPIC^`, use the"External MQTT Broker" collapsible from the Web GUI.
 The device will then periodically publish its state to `/^TOPIC^/heartbeat` .
-The message is JSON encoded and follows the same scheme as our main.
+The message is JSON encoded and follows the same scheme as our main firmware [demesh](../../demesh/).
 To inspect the heartbeat, subscribe to the same broker, e.g., using mosquitto

 ```
 $ mosquitto_sub -h lrt -p 1883 -t /^TOPIC^/heartbeat
 ```

-where the the broker running on the host _lrt101_ at the default port 1883.
+where the broker is running on the host _lrt101_ at the default port 1883.
 Messages received have the format

 ```{"aphases":0,"amaxcur":0,"ccss":3,"cur1":-1,"cur2":-1,"cur3":-1,"sphases":1,"smaxcur":174,"sonoff":1}```